 Poster sessions are held from Sunday to Tuesday at the poster area.
 All posters are presented on poster boards and/or via e-poster terminals.
 During the poster sessions there will be a travel and poster award ceremony.

 During six 30-minute top paper sessions speakers will discuss four papers published in the past 12 months, which they consider clinically most important and cutting-edge in their discipline.
 These sessions are a great way to get up-to-speed with the latest developments in clinical research.

 These scientifically oriented sessions (1 hour 30 minutes) are organised by and with educational financial support from industry.
 The programmes have been reviewed for balance and rigour by the Scientific Programme Committee.
 These sessions might be accredited for European accreditation (CME) depending on the industry organising the satellite symposium.

 These hands-on, interactive sessions provide a high-value forum for industry to engage with a small group of participants on a broad range of issues, including treatment approaches, the uses of specific medications, clinical insights, and product demonstrations.
-Each product theatre session is 30 minutes and has a limited capacity.
+Each Innovation Showcase Session is 30 minutes and has a limited capacity.
 Admittance is given on a first-come-first-served basis.